Auto Repair Questions

 The weight of the tire and wheel must be evenly balanced to keep it steady at higher speeds.
 Tires that are out of balance tend to hop and wobble when driving down the road wearing the tire and tread.

-When a tire is balanced at Import Auto Inc, it is put on a wheel balancing machine and spun so that sensors can take readings for the technician.
+When a tire is balanced at Import Auto Repair, it is put on a wheel balancing machine and spun so that sensors can take readings for the technician.
 As little as a quarter of an ounce of weight can make a big difference.
 There are different weights and certain types that fit on certain kinds of wheels and at this point the technician will add the correct wheel weight and balance your tires.

 When replacing or balancing the tires you will immediately notice how the car handles better and rides smoothly.
 This in turn will help keep your car on the road longer.
-If you have a vibration or a shimmy stop by Import Auto and we’ll check it out today.
+If you have a vibration or a shimmy stop by Import Auto Repair and we’ll check it out today.

-Import Auto Inc mounts and balances all sizes of wheels and tires.
+Import Auto Repair mounts and balances all sizes of wheels and tires.
 Our machine is designed not to scratch wheels and we mount and balance all major brand tires for all wheels and rims.
 This includes black, chrome and custom wheels and rims for cars, SUV’s and light trucks.
 Keep in mind if your tires or wheels are bent or damaged balancing alone will not correct the problem.

 What is Coolant?